Quadratic Privacy-Signaling Games and the MMSE Information Bottleneck Problem for Gaussian Sources: The MMSE Gaussian Information Bottleneck Problem

 \begin{remark} We emphasize that the solution presented in Theorem~\ref{thm:IB} is obtained without making an \textit{a priori} linear policy restriction.
 These policies are the optimal solution among any set of policies for the optimization problem constructed at the sender by anticipating the best response of the receiver. \end{remark}

-\begin{remark} In the information bottleneck problem, the sender uses partial information since only parameter $\boldsymbol{X}$ is available at the sender whereas in our privacy-signaling game formulation the sender has access to both of the parameters.
+\begin{remark} In the information bottleneck problem, the sender uses partial information since only random variable $\boldsymbol{X}$ is available at the sender whereas in our privacy-signaling game formulation the sender has access to both of the random variables.
 Due to this further restriction that only partial information is available at the sender, our information bottleneck analysis provides a lower bound on the performance of our original Stackelberg game setting. \end{remark}

 \begin{remark} It should be emphasized that the information bottleneck problem involving mutual information corresponds to the Stackelberg equilibrium concept since employing mutual information effectively means that the receiver uses all the available information, i.e., it employs its best response.
 On the other hand, the Nash problem would require an explicit dependence of the functions (considered in the optimization) on the receiver policy. \end{remark}